 Should an impacted wisdom tooth be removed if it hasn't caused any trouble?
 There is always a risk that impacted wisdom teeth may cause problems at any age.
 Such problems may occur suddenly and at inconvenient times.
 If the wisdom teeth appear to have a high probability of causing problems, your oral surgeon may advise you to have them removed.

-Generally, no. Surgery in the presence of infection can cause it to spread and become more serious.
-Firstly, the infection must be controlled with antibiotics, local oral hygiene and sometimes the extraction of the opposing wisdom tooth.
+It depends upon the level and severity of infection.
+If there isn’t too much swelling, removal can be performed on the day.
+However, surgery in the presence of severe infection can cause it to spread and become more serious.
+In these cases, the infection must be controlled with antibiotics, local oral hygiene and sometimes the extraction of the opposing wisdom tooth.